Barry Larkin: Sports diplomacy

 Larkin has also been an active participant in the SportsUnited Sports Envoy program for the U.S. Department of State.
 In this function, he has traveled to Colombia, Ecuador, India, Lithuania, Taiwan, where he worked with to conduct baseball clinics and events that reached more than 2,200 youth from underserved areas.
 In so doing, Larkin helped contribute to SportsUnited's mission to reach out to youth populations in order to promote growth and a stable democratic government.

 Personal life

-Larkin's brother, Stephen Larkin, was also a professional baseball player; he made it to the major leagues for one game with the Reds.
+Larkin's brother, Stephen Larkin, was also a professional baseball player; he made it to the major leagues for one game with the Reds in 1998.
 Another brother, Byron Larkin, was a second-team All-American basketball player at Xavier University and is the color commentator on Xavier basketball radio broadcasts.
-Larkin's eldest brother, Mike, was a captain of the University of Notre Dame's football team in 1985.
+Larkin's eldest brother, Mike, was a captain of the Notre Dame football team in 1985.
 They were all raised Catholic.

-Larkin and his wife Lisa have two daughters, Brielle D'Shea and Cymber, and a son, Shane.
+Larkin and his wife have two daughters and a son, Shane.
 The family lives in Orlando, Florida.
-Shane played two seasons at the University of Miami before declaring himself eligible for the 2013 NBA Draft.
-Shane was subsequently traded to the Dallas Mavericks and made his NBA debut in November 2013.
-Shane started as a guard for the Boston Celtics in 2017.
+Shane played two seasons at the University of Miami before being a first round draft pick in the 2013 NBA draft.
+He played for four NBA teams in 4 seasons, starting 41 times.
 Larkin's daughters play lacrosse.
-Brielle D'Shea is named in honor of Shea Stadium, as Larkin enjoyed playing there.
+His oldest daughter, Brielle D'Shea, is named in honor of Shea Stadium, as Larkin enjoyed playing there.